adfaure/nix_configuration/README.md

 This folder is organized as follows:
 - The folder `deployements` regroups the nix files used for the description of my differents system (the `configuration.nix` and `hardware.nix` files).
-- The folder `modules` is divided in three categories.
+- The folder `nixos` is divided in two categories and contains the differents module to configure nixOS machines.
 	- `profiles` are higher level modules defining an ensemble of services and tools.
 	- `services` for service configurations.
 - `pkgs` contains the definition of my personal packages needed in the deployement such as my website.